Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('update') and resource ('tag') along with the method ('using JSON Patch operations').
-It is specific and distinct from sibling tools like create-tag or delete-tag.
+The description clearly states the action ('Update') and the resource ('tag'), and specifies the method ('using JSON Patch operations').
+This distinguishes it from sibling tools like create-tag, delete-tag, and get-tag.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.